John GOODENOUGH, et al.

 amount of electrical energy for feeding the grid or charging the

-battery or capacitor of an electric vehicle since the temperature
+battery or capacitor of an electric vehicle since the

-for alkali-ion transport in the electrolyte can also make feasible
+activation energy for alkali-ion transport in the electrolyte

-an electric vehicle powered by a portable rechargeable battery
+can also make feasible an electric vehicle powered by a portable

 Dielectrics

-[0054] The water-solvated glass/amorphous solids described herein
+[0054] The water-solvated glass/amorphous solids described

-electric-double-layer capacitor and the electric dipoles in the
+create an electric-double-layer capacitor and the electric

-constants are the same as or similar to those shown in FIG. 3.
+of the dielectric constants are the same as or similar to those

 [0055] Capacitors, like batteries, store electrical energy; but